WilliamLin1004/Mining_KNN_KMeans_1/README.md

 ## Clustering
 K-Means and Agglomerative clustering were introduced.
 There are numerous criterion used in agglomerative clustering, some of which are single-linkage, complete-linkage,...etc.

+## MatPlotLib
+Used to visualize clustering.

 ## Keywords
 * KNN
 * K-Means
 * Agglomerative Clustering
+* MatPlotLib